prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

 Now, we will illustrate how to detect channels across various PDB structures.
-As an example, we will also use Cytochrome P450.
+As an example, we will also Cytochrome P450.

 First, we will provide a list of PDB codes with different Cytochrome P450 structures.
-Such a list can be provided by BLAST or Dali, depending on what we want to analyze.
+Such a list can be also provided by BLAST, Dali, or Foldseek (see :func:`.runBLAST`, :func:`.runDali`, :func:`.runFoldseek` in InSty tutorial).

 .. ipython:: python
    :verbatim: